 “The creatures you are going to teach are not to be confused with intelligent human beings.”

 Just that line itself was enough for me to imagine the horrible manner in which the boys were treated.
 The new teacher attempts to change all that and, as the story unfolds, I began to really like him.
 He was strict but, at the same time, obviously caring for the boys he taught.
-Brother John becomes his enemy almost from the very beginning and, after failing to persuade the superior at the institution to dismiss the new teacher, he directs his anger to the school pupils.
+Brother John becomes his enemy almost from the very beginning.
+After failing to persuade the institution’s superior to dismiss the new teacher, he directs his anger to the school pupils.
 You will have to watch the movie to find out how it all ends …

 This movie gets 10 out of 10 for me – since it is surely one of the best ones I have ever watched.